Softnet-Free/softnet-ms/docs/single/access-rights.md

 ![]({{ site.baseurl }}{% link assets/images/image_sdp.3_3.png %})

 Here, we can create a **Private** user or a **Contact** user.
-[Chapter 8]({{ site.baseurl }}{% link docs/contacts/index.md %}) demonstrates how to share your devices with other persons or organizations via **Contact** users.
+[Chapter 8]({{ site.baseurl }}{% link docs/contacts/index.md %}) demonstrates how to share your devices with other persons and organizations via **Contact** users.
 This is a more convenient way to share devices.
-However, in this example we’ll create a **Private** user associated with an imaginary family member.
+However, in this example, we’ll create a **Private** user associated with an imaginary family member.

 We type the name "Alex" in the "user name" field of "PRIVATE USER", leave the "Dedicated" checkbox unchecked and click "Create".
-Now in the "USER LIST" section of the domain page appeared the user Alex:
+Now in the section "USER LIST" of the domain page, the user Alex appeared:

 ![]({{ site.baseurl }}{% link assets/images/image_sdp.3_4.png %})

-Then we go to the site configuration page by clicking the "config" button:
+Then we go to the site configuration page by clicking the "<span class="text-cyan">config</span>" button:

 ![]({{ site.baseurl }}{% link assets/images/image_sdp.3_5.png %})

 You can see that both users, Owner and Alex, are in the <span class="text-red">DENIED USERS</span> section.
 We'll now assign the <span class="text-role">Administrator</span> role to Owner, and the <span class="text-role">User</span> role to Alex.

-Clicking the "&gt;&gt;" button, which is to the left of Owner, opens the editor for managing roles of Owner:
+Clicking the "<span class="text-cyan">&gt;&gt;</span>" button, which is to the left of Owner, opens the editor for managing roles of Owner:

 ![]({{ site.baseurl }}{% link assets/images/image_sdp.3_6.png %})

-We check the <span class="text-role">Administrator</span> role and click "save".
+We check the <span class="text-role">Administrator</span> role and click "<span class="text-green">save</span>".
 This results in Owner being moved from the <span class="text-red">DENIED USERS</span> section to the site:

 ![]({{ site.baseurl }}{% link assets/images/image_sdp.3_7.png %})

-Next, clicking the "&gt;&gt;" button for Alex opens the editor for managing roles of this user:
+Next, clicking the "<span class="text-cyan">&gt;&gt;</span>" button for Alex opens the editor for managing roles of this user:

 ![]({{ site.baseurl }}{% link assets/images/image_sdp.3_8.png %})

-We check the <span class="text-role">User</span> role and click "save".
+We check the <span class="text-role">User</span> role and click "<span class="text-green">save</span>".
 This results in Alex being moved from the <span class="text-red">DENIED USERS</span> section to the site:

 ![]({{ site.baseurl }}{% link assets/images/image_sdp.3_9.png %})